Another defeat leaves Bradford City looking over their shoulders

 At times it wasn’t pretty for City, but at least they hung in there.
 They made a game of it.
 The issue?
 They lacked a punch of their own.
 A front three of Kayden Jackson, Paul Mullin and Tyreik Wright were starved of service, with only Wright having any meaningful impact.
 It was a sobering reminder that as much as the arrival of Jackson and Mullin has been welcomed, it does not, on its own, fix the attacking problems.

 And there really are attacking problems.
 This would prove to be another City first half in which they failed to register a shot on target, just like the recent defeats to Cardiff, Huddersfield and Lincoln.
 Sub Stephen Humphrys did score very late on.
 But it was the only time City found the back of the net.
-And that means they’ve still only scored more than one goal in a game three times since mid-October – the 2-0 success over Reading just before Christmas, the Boxing Day triumph over nine-men Wigan, the early January 2-1 victory at Blackpool.
+And that means they’ve still only scored more than one goal in a game three times since mid-October – the 2-0 success over Reading just before Christmas, the Boxing Day triumph over nine-men Wigan, and the early January 2-1 victory at Blackpool.

 The personnel has changed, but the same problems remain.
 City simply are not enough of an attacking threat right now.
 Their outgunned midfield and double-marked wing-backs cannot provide adequate ammunition for the front three.
 Mullin especially cut a hugely frustrated figure.
 No starting player on either side had as few touches of the ball as the Wrexham loanee’s 15.